galgantar/standard-deviants/index.markdown

 <div class="flourish-embed flourish-chart" data-src="visualisation/26903671"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26903671/thumbnail" width="100%" alt="chart visualization" /></noscript></div>

-# Kid's Menu - Games
+# Kid's Menu - Games 🍕

-Whether you are a child or a picky eater, we understand that not everyone has the intellect to understand the 'For cooking nerds' sections, so instead, you can learn about virality through a games.
+Whether you are a child or a picky eater, we understand that not everyone has the intellect to understand the 'For cooking nerds sections, so instead, you can learn about virality through a games.

 ### What decisions would you make to be viral?